damianhakert/damianhakert.github.io/source/handbook/feedback/index.html.md

 ## 3. Log feedback

 1. Write down what the feedback is that you’ve got.
 In a new issue, this is in the description, in an existing, in a comment.
-2. Emit or anonymize sensitive information like customer names and log data
+2. Omit or anonymize sensitive information like customer names and log data
 3. Don’t make the issue confidential unless strictly necessary (it almost never is)

 ## 4. Link it